-Brussels has become a bustling centre for bureaucrats and businessmen and is a thriving cosmopolitan metropolis; one very much enjoyed by those who visit it.
-The buildings in the city are a charming mix of architectural styles, and there are several museums of interest throughout.
-When in Brussels, travellers can experience the beauty of the art and architecture, admire the beautiful Grand Place, marvel at the bizarre sight of the Manneken-Pis statue, and spend time shopping for traditional souvenirs such as Belgian chocolate and lace.
+Brussels has become a bustling centre for bureaucrats, business people and tourists, and is a thriving cosmopolitan metropolis.
+The buildings in the city are a charming melting pot of architectural styles, and there are several museums of interest throughout.
+When in Brussels, travellers can experience the beauty of its art and architecture, admire the beautiful Grand Place, marvel at the bizarre sight of the Manneken-Pis statue, and spend time shopping for traditional souvenirs such as Belgian chocolate and lace.

-When within the 14th-century walls of the city centre, visitors are seldom left without something to see, do or admire.
+When within the 14th-century walls of the city centre, visitors are seldom short of something exciting to see, do or admire.
 The National Opera House is certainly a favourite and many other theatres host a variety of events and concerts for those wanting to experience some high culture.
-There are also an array of restaurants offering memorable cuisines, and there is also always the opportunity to have a drink or two in any one of the lively bars located near the Grand Place.
+There are also an array of restaurants offering memorable cuisines, and plenty of opportunities for a drink or two at one of the many lively bars located near the Grand Place.

-An effervescent city, Brussels is a metropolis of museums, history, and architecture among Europe's finest.
-Offering something for everyone to enjoy, Brussels is certainly worth the trip.
+An effervescent metropolis, Brussels boasts some of Europe's finest museums, architecture and historical sites.
+The city offers something for everyone to enjoy, and is certainly worth an extended visit.

 Best time to visit Brussels

 Brussels's climate is fairly temperate, which means that the city enjoys fairly pleasant weather all year round, though the best time to visit is probably between March and May, and between September and October.
 During these months the weather is fair, room rates are cheaper and top attractions are less crowded, making it ideal.
 We do recommend tourists pack an umbrella no matter the time of year, as Brussels can experience four seasons in a day, and rain is always a possibility.

 Read more about Brussels' Climate and Weather.